Best US banks for American expats living abroad

 Revolut

-Revolut is a digital-first banking solution that offers multi-currency support, real-time exchange rates, and budgeting tools, ideal for expats with more flexible banking needs.
+Revolut is a digital-first banking solution that offers a multi currency account, real-time exchange rates, and budgeting tools, ideal for expats with more flexible banking needs.
 Revolut’s platform is intuitive, especially for managing budgets across currencies.

 However, the app-based service occasionally faces issues with customer support, so it may not suit those who require consistent customer service availability.